Can I Ever Be Charged With A Theft-Related Offense In My Own Residence?

 If there are multiple victims, they can charge you with multiple counts in one criminal complaint.
 It depends on the facts and circumstances of the case.
 If someone breaks into a locker room and takes a bunch of peoples’ items, that’s probably just going to be one count of theft.
 What elevates it to a robbery is when someone uses some sort of force or fear to effectuate the theft.

 Can Robbery Charges Be Reduce To A Lesser Offense?

 Robbery is obviously a very serious charge.
 It’s a strike and it’s a felony that will stay on your record for life, if you get convicted of it.
-In 25 years, I’ve handled hundreds of robbery cases and there are other offenses a robbery charge can be reduced to.
+In 25 years, I’ve handled hundreds of robbery and theft cases and there are other offenses a robbery charge can be reduced to.
 A purse snatch, technically, is a robbery because you used force to take it.
 A lot of times we can get that mitigated down to something other than a robbery offense.
 However, if you use a weapon to commit a theft, you are probably not going to get that robbery reduced.
-A good local theft crime attorney will show that whatever conduct you did that amounts to a robbery is out of character for you, and give the prosecutors and the judge a game plan moving forward, so they don’t see you again.
+A good California criminal defense lawyer will show that whatever conduct you did that amounts to a robbery is out of character for you, and give the prosecutors and the judge a game plan moving forward, so they don’t see you again.